ziich/mahjong/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Learn Sichuan Mahjong!
-image: /img/home-jumbotron.jpg
+image: /img/3215435043.png
-heading: Great coffee with a conscience
+heading: Join the mahjong club
-subheading: Support sustainable farming while enjoying a cup
+subheading: Have fun mastering the simplest variant of mahjong
 mainpitch:
-  title: Why Kaldi
+  title: The Ultimate Mahjong Resource
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans